EimantasZilis/bank-statements/readme.md

 excluded from the data set.
 For example, this is useful if we want to exclude transactions for paying into a card.

+The dates in the spreadsheet must follow dd/mm/yyyy format.

 #### 2. Usage
 ##### Classify transactions
 First, the data needs to be classified.
 Create categories.csv with desired